kimp10/sanral_hack/README.md

 # Uber Movement SANRAL Cape Town Challenge
-Base python docker for SANRAL zindi hack
+Base python docker for SANRAL zindi hackathon
 # To build docker run the following commands in bash

 `$make create-all` will build docker from scratch and mount user directory so you can edit locally and run them in the docker.